iunera/nlweb-js-client/js/README.md

 # JavaScript Library Structure

-This directory contains the refactored JavaScript libraries for the zclient application.
-The code has been reorganized into a proper library structure with separation of concerns.
+This directory contains the JavaScript libraries for the nlweb-js-client application.
+The code is organized into a proper library structure with separation of concerns.

 ## Directory Structure